chase-moskal/chillax/README.md

 ### chillax usage instructions

+1. prepare your image layers, all with the dimensions `1920x2160`

-1. set up a chillax view on your html page
+2. set up a chillax view on your html page

 	```html
 	<div data-chillax="100">